-In 1877, the capital of Fiji was moved to Suva fromLevuka, the main European colonial settlement at the time, due to the restrictive geography and environs of the latter.
+In 1877, Fiji's capital was moved to Suva fromLevuka, the main European colonial settlement at the time, due to the restrictive geography and environs of the latter.
 The administration of the colony was transferred from Levuka to Suva in 1882.

-As of the 2017 census, the city of Suva had apopulation of 93,970,[1] and Suva's metropolitan area, which includes its independent suburbs, had a population of 185,913.[2]
-The combined urban population of Suva and the towns ofLami,Nasinu, andNausori that border it was around 330,000: over a third of the nation's population (This urban complex, excluding Lami, is also known as theSuva-Nausori corridor).
+As of the 2017 census, Suva had apopulation of 93,970,[1] and its metropolitan area, which includes its independent suburbs, had a population of 185,913.[2]
+The combined urban population of Suva and the towns ofLami,Nasinu, andNausori that border it was around 330,000, over a third of the nation's population (this urban complex, excluding Lami, is also known as theSuva-Nausori corridor).

-Suva is the political, economic, and cultural centre of Fiji.
-It is also the economic and cultural capital of the South Pacific, hosting the majority of the regional headquarters of major international corporations, international agencies, and diplomatic missions.
-The city also has a thriving arts and performance scene, and a growing reputation as the region'sfashion capital.
+Suva is Fiji's political, economic, and cultural centre.
+It is also the economic and cultural capital of the South Pacific, hosting most of the regional headquarters of major international corporations, international agencies, and diplomatic missions.
+The city also has a thriving arts and performance scene and a growing reputation as the region'sfashion capital.

 Suva Central Business District in the 1950sSuva, Fiji, c.
 1920